-The course fulfills the requirement pursuant to Connecticut General Statutes (CGS) section 22a-42(d) that at least one member of the inland wetlands agency or staff of the agency be a person who has completed the comprehensive training program.
-The online course also fulfills the training requirement for duly authorized agents pursuant to CGS section 22a-42a(c)(2).
+This online training program fulfills the requirement pursuant to Connecticut General Statutes (CGS) section 22a-42(d) that at least one member of the inland wetlands agency or staff of the agency be a person who has completed the comprehensive training program.
+This course also fulfills the training requirement for duly authorized agents pursuant to CGS

 The training program is not limited to municipal officials, and DEEP encourages participation by anyone interested in learning about the IWWA, the municipal inland wetlands agency permitting process, the functions and values of inland wetlands and watercourses, habitat enhancement and restoration techniques, and more!

 Continuing education workshops provide an opportunity for municipal inland wetlands agency members and staff to complement their knowledge with additional training.
 Workshop offerings consist of a legal and administrative updates program, and technical field oriented classes.
 Municipal inland wetlands agencies are notified as programs are scheduled.

 Presentation outlines and training material from 2013 through present can be viewed by year on the Continuing Education Workshops page.

 Prior to 2013, training was offered to municipal inland wetlands agencies in a three-segment format.
 Presentation outlines and training material can be found using the Segment links below.
 Note, due to the age of the material, there may be an outdated reference.
 Overall, the information is applicable and is being provided for educational and transparency purposes.

 - Segment 1: This material is now available through The Municipal Inland Wetlands Agency Comprehensive Training Program.